top of page

 // Tres Cubano

-Tres Cubao is a type of a Cuban guitar, evolved from the Laud.
+Tres Cubao is a type of a Cuban guitar with 3 pairs of double strings.
 It's purpose is to anchor the rhythmic montunos and evoke the rhythms of Cuba's eastern side.

 Michael learned the art in many visits to Cuba, to study with local musicians.